Let It Die (video game): Development

 Lily Bergamo was to be the first game to be developed by Grasshopper Manufacture after it was acquired by GungHo Online Entertainment.
-Suda stated that Lily Bergamo was conceived after GungHo CEO Kazuki Morishita expressed his desire to "make a game that leverages the inherent flavor of both companies.”
+Suda stated that Lily Bergamo was conceived after GungHo CEO Kazuki Morishita expressed his desire to "make a game that leverages the inherent flavor of both companies."
 The game was revealed in April 2013, and in Sony Computer Entertainment Japan Asia's Press Conference on September 9, 2013, the release date was set to sometime in 2014.
 Additional information was shown at the 2013 Tokyo Game Show, including the name of the protagonist, the ability to play on smartphones and the game's setting.
 At the game show, a special stage event was held for Lily Bergamo, including a cosplay model dressed up as the game's protagonist Tae Ioroi, and specially-made Lily Bergamo stickers were distributed.
 Although the game was not playable then, Suda promised that it would be at the 2014 Tokyo Game Show instead.
 Yusuke Kozaki was the head of character design in Lily Bergamo, along with direction by Nobutaka Ichiki and game design by Yusuke Kozaki.
 A trademark for Lily Bergamo had been filed in North America, which hinted at a soon-to-be confirmed release in that region and globally.

-On June 11, 2014, at the Electronic Entertainment Expo 2014, Lily Bergamo was transformed into Let It Die.
+Announced on June 11, 2014, at the Electronic Entertainment Expo 2014, Lily Bergamo was changed to Let It Die; the concept of an "extreme action game" remained.
+The change commenced around the end of 2013.
+Executive director Goichi Suda explained that the concept of death is relevant throughout Let It Die, and that if one player dies in-game, they will appear in another player's game, making the deaths of players important in the experience, hence the title.
+Reportedly, the game would have normal AI enemies and dead player characters' avatars, and was announced as free-to-play.
+The game represents a huge departure from Suda's past video games in terms of creative philosophy.
 GungHo Online Entertainment had trademarked Lily Bergamo in the United States, hinting at a possible global release, with the reveal of Let It Die confirming it.
 On October 29, 2015, GungHo Online Entertainment announced that Let It Die had been delayed, and that it would now launch in 2016 instead of its originally planned 2015 release window.
 On December 3, 2016, Let It Die was released for free on PlayStation Network in North America and Europe.